Team America: World Police: Editing

-Even before the scene's submission to the Motion Picture Association of America, Parker planned to "have fun" pushing the limits by throwing in the graphic sex scene.
+Even before the scene's submission to the Motion Picture Association of America, Parker planned to "have fun" pushing the limits by throwing in a graphic sex scene.
 The duo knew the racy film would be met with some opposition, but were outraged when the film came back with their harshest rating, NC-17.
 The original cut's minute-and-a-half sex scene with Gary and Lisa was cut down to 50 seconds.
 The original scene also featured the two puppets urinating and defecating on one another, which was based on what children do humorously with dolls such as Barbie and Ken.
 At least nine edits of the puppet love scene were shown to the MPAA before the board accepted that it had been toned down enough to qualify for an R rating.
 Parker contrasted the MPAA's reluctance for the sex scene to their acceptance of the violence: "Meanwhile, we're taking other puppets and, you know, blowing their heads off, they're covered with blood and stuff, and the MPAA didn't have a word to say about that."
 In addition to the sex scene, the MPAA also objected to the scene in which the Hans Blix puppet is eaten by sharks.
 Stone and Parker had faced a similar conflict with their previous film South Park: Bigger, Longer & Uncut in 1999.